cashubtc/eNuts/SECURITY.md

 - Telegram: [https://t.me/CashuBTC](https://t.me/CashuBTC)

-To connect with and reach out to the maintainers, you can easily locate them through Telegram groups.
 Feel free to request a private discussion with the maintainers for a more personalized conversation.
 When reporting, please provide as much detail as possible, including a clear description of the vulnerability and any potential impact.

 ### Disclosure Process